AdobeDocs/experience-platform.en/help/query-service/data-distiller/derived-attributes/overview.md

 ## Next steps and use cases

-By reading this document you have a better understanding of how Query Service derived attributes facilitate complex use cases for maximizing the utility of your data.
+By reading this document, you have a better understanding of how Query Service derived attributes facilitate complex use cases for maximizing the utility of your data.
 Next, you should read the [decile-based derived attribute use case](../../use-cases/deciles-use-case.md) to see how this feature is applied in a real-world scenario.